MAMBO-Horizon-WP4/workshops/README.md

 This repository holds workshop material that covers machine learning methods for analysing drone images in complement with other data sources.

+> [!WARNING]
+> These are early drafts based on previously existing material.
+The "live" versions currently in Google Colab have a lot of improvements.
+Please contact the maintainers or check back in November 2025.

 ## Contents

 Current contents: